 Complaints of harassment of any type by a student in the clinical agency should be reported to the clinical instructor.
-Clinical instructors will make complete written documentation of the incident and submit it to the Director of the SSCC Nursing Program and the Dean of Student Services.
+Clinical instructors will make complete written documentation of the incident and submit it to the Director of Nursing Programs and the Dean of Student Services.